GreallyLab/gaiaAssociation/README.md

 	-c, --chrom (either flag will work)

 Output Folder: The folder location you want the results to be output into.
+If this folder does not already exist gaia will attempt to make it.
+If it does not have the permissions to do so it will exist and the user will have to run it with folder creating permissions, or they will have to make the folder themselves.

 	-o, --output (either flag will work)